1999 to 2022 winners

 Together with other partners, Conservation Through Public Health has not only made a significant difference, but it also serves as a scalable example for others to follow.
 Ultimately, ‘Conservation Through Public Health’ shows that, despite pressures facing humanity and nature, bold leadership, unique innovation, and courageous action can yield hope for a sustainable future around the world.

-Dr Gladys Kalema-Zikusoka, co-founder of Conservation Through Public Health
+Dr Gladys Kalema-Zikusoka, Co-founder, Conservation Through Public Health

 Saathi developed eco-friendly, 100% biodegradable and compostable sanitary pads, using agricultural waste from banana tree farmers as a raw material.
 The Saathi pads enable girls and women in rural Jharkhand to have access to clean, biodegradable menstruation products.